 The IT band or iliotibial band is a thick band of tissue that stretches from our pelvis to our lower knee.
 Its purpose is to stabilize movements of the knee.
-If this band becomes too tight or too short, it rubs too tightly over the leg and causes the knee joint to move out of alignment.
+If this band becomes too tight or too short, it rubs the leg and causes the knee joint to move out of alignment.

 If you are experiencing pain below or behind the knee cap, you may have runners knee.